watsonfellowship/watson-51/_fellows/alina-sabyr.md

 ---

 Astronomy and the sky have been essential for many cultures since the ancient past.
-This year I explore ways in which people connect with astronomy to understand what impact and benefit astronomy has on our modern society.
-Through personal stories, activities at planetariums and observatories, astronomy clubs, local star lore and more, I investigate astronomy’s place in our society.
+This year I explored ways in which people connect with astronomy to understand what impact and benefit astronomy has on our modern society.
+Through personal stories, activities at planetariums and observatories, astronomy clubs, local star lore and more, I investigated astronomy’s place in our society.
 Why do we engage with astronomy and how does it benefit both individuals and communities?